A Glow in the Dark Sea Creature

 Next time an evening stroll takes you to the seashore, your wet footprints may surprise you by glowing in the dark!
 Though many marine organisms have the ability to glow, called bioluminescence, it’s likely that the single-celled Noctiluca, also known affectionately as “sea sparkle” is responsible for your glowing footprints!

 The phenomenon is also seen as shining blue-white surf or the luminous wake that boats create.
 Noctiluca makes unpredictable appearances along the coast, washing up on shore to the delight of barefoot beach strollers.
 The planktonic organism resembles a short-ribboned balloon due to its “tail” and a fluid-filled cellular cavity that buoys it to the ocean’s surface.
-Noctiluca belongs to a group of protozoans known as dinoflagellates, a tongue-twister name derived from the Greek words for whirling and tail.
+Noctiluca belongs to a group of organisms known as dinoflagellates, a tongue-twister name derived from the Greek words for whirling and tail, referring to its ‘tail’ or flagella.

-A virtual giant among flagellates at one-hundredth of an inch Noctiluca scavenges the sea for diatoms, algae cells and crustacean larvae.
+A virtual giant among flagellates at one-hundredth of an inch, Noctiluca scavenges the sea as a predator of plankton such as diatoms and larval crustaceans that it captures with an immense feeding tentacle.
 When the urge to reproduce takes hold, it need not search for a partner.
 The creature simply doubles its genetic material and splits in two lengthwise.

-Learn more about the fascinating phenomenon of bioluminescence, how it works and the many creatures that glow in the dark including fireflies, deep sea fish and even mushrooms.
-Visit these resources:
+Learn more about Noctiluca, dinoflagellates, and the fascinating phenomenon of bioluminescence; how it works and the many creatures that glow in the dark including fireflies, deep sea fish, and even mushrooms.

 - A TED talk on The weird, wonderful world of bioluminescence by Edith Widder